randsleadershipslack/documents-and-resources/code-of-conduct.md

 * Be considerate, kind, constructive, and helpful.
 * Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
 * If you’re not sure, ask someone instead of assuming.
 No, really.
-Just ask the administrators.
+Just ask the Administrators.
 We’d rather hear from you than hear about something you said or did after the fact, and we are here to help.
 * Don’t be a bystander.
 Role model respectful behaviour, but also help to address disrespect when you see it.

 Disrespectful behavior outside this community may be considered a violation of this code of conduct at the discretion of the Administrators.